lionel-camacho/LoginSwiftUI/README.md

 What I would imporve given more time:
 - Persist data using Realm instead of UserDefaults
 - Add a screen where the logged in user can update their persisted details
+- Add UI tests
+- Refactor to remove some duplication